cdaringe/cowtown/packages/docs/src/content/index.md

 - create a web application bunder instance.  in this case, we will use parcel's bundler.  why do you need a bundler?  [webpack's doc cover this well](https://webpack.js.org/concepts/why-webpack/).  in a different world, you could use webpack/browserify/rollup/etc instead.
 - create a static asset middleware for serving ui assets (images, css files, etc)
-- create a parcel middleware with the bunder instance and the static fileserver middleware.  these two things together will build your ui, and serve it to browsers
+- create a parcel middleware with the bunder instance and the static fileserver middleware.  this will compile your ui and serve it to browsers on request
-- mount the serving of the ui, generally to `/`.  in my example, i only use ui middleware for simplicity sake
+- register the middleware. in my example, i only use ui middleware for simplicity sake

-the web-application, when served using parcel's dev server, starts with no state. it's a basic counter app starting at 0 with incriment and decriment buttons.  however, you will see that when using server-side rendering, we provide an `initialState` where the count is equal to `99`.  because we rendered a react app with `count === 99`, the resultant html shows 99 to the user immediately.  once the javascript finishes
+the web-application by default starts with minimal state. it's a basic counter app starting with the `count` at `0`. however, you will see that when using server-side rendering, we provide an `initialState` where the count is equal to `99`.  because we rendered a react app with `count === 99`, the resultant html shows 99 to the user immediately.  once the javascript finishes